Published by Carl Hedinger. Last Updated on October 26, 2023.

 - TRACK Trail (0.25 Miles): The Carolina Beach State Park TRACK Trail starts behind the picnic area, with brochures available for kids at the beginning.
 You’ll follow this for a short distance before meeting the Snow’s Cut Trail.

-- Sugarloaf Trail (3 Mile Loop): One of our favorite winter hikes in North Carolina is Sugarloaf Trail.
+- Sugarloaf Trail (3 Mile Loop): One of our favorite winter hikes in North Carolina State is Sugarloaf Trail.
 You can meet it via the Campground Trail, the Flytrap Trail or start from the parking lot near the park marina.
 Highlights include three Limesink Ponds (Cypress Pond, Lily Pond, and Grass Pond) and the Sugarloaf Dune, which offers a nice view of the Cape Fear River below.
 This trail will take you through a variety of diverse terrain, with many opportunities to extend through the below spur trails.

 - Oak Toe Trail (0.25 Miles One Way): The Oak Toe Trail will take you down to the Marsh Overlook, where views of the Cape Feawr River and brackish marsh await.